Best of Windows

 The musical pieces listed above have been created by computer.
 The principle that I've used is extremely simple:

 Bitmap data is sent to the soundcard in an indefinite loop.
 The duration of the loop determines the rhythm of the sound, at least if the loop is not too long (<3 sec).
-Usually, multiple rectangles and bitmaps are active simultaneously (as in the figure on top of this page).
-Simultaneously playing bitmaps of not quite equal sizes gives interesting effects (as in 'Curved air') reminiscent of pieces by Steve Reich, who employed the idea of phase changes several times in his works.
+Usually, multiple rectangles and bitmaps are active simultaneously (as in the figure on top of this page that has five of equal dimensions).
+Simultaneously playing bitmaps of not quite equal sizes gives interesting effects (as in 'Curved air') perhaps reminiscent of pieces by Steve Reich, who employed the idea of phase changes several times in his works.

 Some pieces like 'Papillon' use neither metrum nor a particular musical scale.
 Others, like 'Ode to Terry Riley' use a major heptatonic scale, try to prevent dissonants and respect metrum.
-Simple chord progressions have been imposed in pieces like 'Wie weet'.
-Even if the chords are not allways actually being played, harmonic rules limit the number of notes that can be played, giving some impression of melody.
+Harmonic rules limit the number of notes that can be played, giving some impression of melody.

 'Fractale binaire' has been created by playing a movie on the computer screen over which about six 'sound windows' were laid.
 As the movie in question was showing a portion of the Mandelbrot set that was slowly zoomed into, 'fractale binaire' only slowly evolves in consequence.
-'Music from a square' and 'Eight chicks in concert' have also been created by videos.
+'Sounds from a square' and 'Eight chicks in concert' have also been created by videos.
 The videos show only movement.
-The houses and parked cars on the square in the former video thus become invisible.
+The background becomes invisible.
 A breeze sets the tree leaves in motion every now and then.
 Two persons can be seen when they walk about the square but disappear when they stand still.

 Contact: